tlemenestrel/Classifying_Companies_Bankruptcy_Risks/README.md

 ## Dataset

-The dataset contains data from the NHS.
+This data set has been sourced from the Machine Learning Repository of the University of California.

 ## How to download a copy of the project